-Frontier Landscaping provides a tree planting service, we can also help with care of young trees.
+Frontier Landscaping provides a tree planting service, we can also help with the care of young trees.
 It is important to develop a plant care regimen of initial watering and fertilizing to establish newly planted trees.
-We also provide on-going plant health care, such as pruning and regular watering, as the trees develop, particularly in the Summer dry months.
+We also provide ongoing plant health care, such as tree pruning and regular watering, as the trees develop, particularly in the Summer dry months.
 Eventually trees will rely less on watering, as their roots develop and they find their own access to water and nutrients, by sending down tap roots.
 But initially, they’re reliant on us (the landscapers) and you (the homeowners) to make sure they have enough water.

 We can set up irrigation to ensure infrequent but deep watering, which is preferred by trees and helps them to develop deep root systems.
 Trees have very different needs to your vegetable garden.
 Irrigation sprays should not hit the base of the tree, as this could encourage crown and root rot.
 Watering should be applied at the drip line of the tree, where the tree naturally directs the water when it rains.

 Our Tree Planting Service will Follow a Step by Step Guide, to correctly install your tree.
 It is important with installation, not to plant trees too high or too low.
 The tree crown should be just above grade or ground level.
 You don’t want mulch or soil piled up around the base of the tree, as it can encourage crown and root rot.
 We make sure to loosen the roots, so that they don’t continue to grow in the shape of the pot it’s removed from.
 Instead, the loosened roots will reach out into the surrounding soil, which is scraped with grooves, to encourage the roots to penetrate.
 We keep an eye out for circling roots, these roots can wind around the roots and trunk, and girdle the tree, cutting off supplies of food and water.
 A quick prune of these problem roots upon planting, can nip any problems in the bud!